U.S. Bank Automated Investor Review — Is This Robo-Advisor Right for You?

 While clients can reach customer service and financial advisors by phone.
 U.S. Bank, also has more than 2,000 branch locations across 26 states.

 User Experience — Sign-Up Process

 Clients need to have an account at U.S. Bancorp Investments or U.S. Bank.
 Once this account is established, clients can create an Automated Investor account.

-The sign-up process includes identifying your financial goals — one per account — and a questionnaire that will help the robo determine your risk tolerance.
+The sign-up process is similar to most robo advice platforms.
+You choose a financial goal — one per account — and respond to a questionnaire that will help the robo determine your risk tolerance.
 Clients can also use a tool to help them envision their projected growth based on a few investment scenarios.
 Those who want to invest for more than one goal, can open separate accounts for each goal.
 This is a drawback to an otherwise solid offer.

 Access to Human Financial Advice

 When you open an Automated Investor account, you have access to the same financial advisors available to traditional U.S. Bancorp Investments clients.
 We found nine financial advisors available on the platform, and none of them held a Certified Financial Planning (CFP), or Chartered Financial Analyst (CFA) designation, the most highly regarded.
 In contrast, Betterment and Personal Capital both offer CFP access for their premium clients.
 This suggests that users with complex financial situations might need help from more highly credentialed advisors.